tdiprima/AI-Toolbox-Experiments/fastapi-openai-refactor/README.md

+`myapp.py`

-Here's how you can build a FastAPI app with an endpoint `/refactor` that takes a code snippet, uses OpenAI to refactor it for efficiency, and returns both the original and the refactored code with explanations.
+Here's how you can build a [FastAPI](https://fastapi.tiangolo.com/) app with an endpoint `/refactor` that takes a code snippet, uses OpenAI to refactor it for efficiency, and returns both the original and the refactored code with explanations.

 ## 1. Install dependencies